bloodhunt214/VALORANT_spike_rush_xp_bot/README.md

 Text Language : English <br>

 ## How to use <br>
-Copy Valorant shortcut and put it in the SAME FOLDER <br>
+Put a valorant shortcut in the same folder as the script and named "Valorant" <br>
 Double click the script to start <br>
 F6 : pause <br>
 L : exit script <br>